thisismyrobot/pacs-lab/README.md

  - Wireless sniffing and replay
  - IR sniffing, replay, injection (the RFID reader can be programmed with IR)
  - Modbus injection
- - Wafer lock picking (not hard...)
+ - Wafer lock picking/raking (not hard...)

 ## Hardware